piluex/FibertelDPIproof/README.md

 # Short story

 I found I can counter my ISP measures creating a stunnel-ed- OpenVPN connection to the internet, I've used port 443 but I think as they're using DPI it doesn't matter.
 I used it to make sure I didn't hit a second filtering mechanism.
-If the traffic looks like HTTPs it goes uncapped (only capped to the speed you pay for) if it's not then you've a cap for regular traffic (http and who knows what else) and a second slower cap for everything else (torrents, video calls, regular vpn connections, etc).
+If the traffic looks like HTTPs it goes uncapped (only capped to the speed you pay for) if looks like something else then you're a capped level 1 (http and who knows what else) and a second slower cap, level 2 internet fucking, for everything else (torrents, video calls, regular vpn connections, etc).

 I ran some tests on video, the results are in testing.txt, the video: https://youtu.be/--y2S0syxVI